 Contact lists, groups, and user profiles are managed directly on the user devices, not on a central server.

-The identity of contacts can be verified out of band, e.g., by scanning a QR code.
+The identity of contacts can be verified out of band, e.g., by scanning a QR code, and the verification is persistent.

 The service complies with the European General Data Protection Regulation (GDPR).